 Squamous cell cancers that start in the genital region account for almost half of the deaths from this type of skin cancer.
 Many of these cancers may be related to infection with certain types of human papilloma virus (HPV), which can be spread through sexual contact.
 Limiting the number of sexual partners a person has and using safer sex practices such as wearing condoms may therefore help lower the risk of some of these cancers.

-An area of active research is the field of chemoprevention (using drugs to reduce cancer risk).
-Chemoprevention is likely to be more useful for people at high risk of skin cancers, such as those with certain congenital conditions (such as basal cell nevus syndrome), a history of skin cancer, or those who have received organ transplants, rather than for people at average risk of skin cancer.
+Chemoprevention is the use of drugs to reduce cancer risk.
+This is likely to be more useful for people at high risk of skin cancers, such as those with certain congenital conditions (such as basal cell nevus syndrome), a history of skin cancer, or those who have received organ transplants, rather than for people at average risk of skin cancer.

-The most widely studied drugs so far are the retinoids, which are drugs related to vitamin A. They have shown some promise in reducing the risk of squamous cell cancers but can have side effects, including possibly causing birth defects.
+Some of the most widely studied drugs so far are the retinoids, which are drugs related to vitamin A. They have shown some promise in reducing the risk of squamous cell cancers, but they can have side effects, including possibly causing birth defects.
 For this reason they are not widely used at this time, except in some people at very high risk.
 Further studies of retinoids are under way.

-Other compounds are being looked at to reduce the risk of basal cell skin cancers in people at high risk.
-Drugs called hedgehog pathway inhibitors, which affect the activity of genes such as PTCH and SMO, may help some people with basal cell nevus syndrome.
-The targeted drug vismodegib (ErivedgeTM), taken daily as a pill, has been shown to lower the number of new basal cell cancers and shrink existing tumors in people with this syndrome.
-The drug does have some side effects, including taste loss and muscle cramps, which might make it hard for some people to take every day.
+Other drugs are being looked at to reduce the risk of basal cell skin cancers in people at high risk.
+Targeted drugs called hedgehog pathway inhibitors, which affect the activity of genes such as PTCH and SMO, may help some people with basal cell nevus syndrome.
+The drug vismodegib (Erivedge), taken daily as a pill, has been shown to lower the number of new basal cell cancers and shrink existing tumors in people with this syndrome.
+The drug does have some side effects, including taste loss and muscle cramps, which can make it hard for some people to take every day.
 Further research on this and similar drugs is under way.

-Current local treatments are successful for the vast majority of non-melanoma skin cancers.
-Still, even some small cancers can be hard to treat if they're in certain areas.
+Current local treatments work well for the vast majority of basal and squamous cell skin cancers.
+Still, even some small cancers can be hard to treat if they’re in certain areas.
 Newer forms of non-surgical treatment such as new topical drugs, photodynamic therapy, and laser surgery may help reduce scarring and other possible side effects of treatment.
 Studies are now under way to determine the best way to use these treatments, and to try to improve on their effectiveness.